kennylajara/number-to-text/README.md

 ## Development

-To deploy for development environment:
+To deploy for development environment, make a copy of `.env-sample` and name it `.env`.
+Then, run de following command:

 ```
 make dev